Stuycs-K/project03-final-9-dassers-chenn/PROPOSAL.md

 * an int that holds the time
 * a boolean that will contain whether the client is active or not (maybe)

+An array of the client structs so that we can listen to them (through sockets)

 We will be using:
 Pipes - to secure a connection between the clients and servers Sockets - to connect multiple clients to the same server